exasol/spark-connector/doc/development/developer_guide.md

 ## Integration Tests

 The integration tests are run using [Docker][docker] containers.
-The use [exasol/docker-db][exa-docker-db], [testcontainers][testcontainers] and [spark-testing-base][spark-testing-base].
+The tests use [exasol/docker-db][exa-docker-db], [testcontainers][testcontainers] and [spark-testing-base][spark-testing-base].